MarkusLoew/CampbellLogger/Readme.md

 ### Installation

-To install straight from github the "devtools" is needed.
+To install this package straight from github the "devtools" is needed.

 ```r
 install.packages("devtools")
 library(devtools)